naturalis/docker-lamp/README.md

 docker_lamp
 =====================
-docker-compose definition for deployment of generic lamp server with Traefik
+docker-compose definition for deployment of generic lamp server with Traefik, support for max 5 sites

 Docker-compose